kyma-project/istio/docs/user/00-30-overview-istio-sidecars.md

----
-title: Purpose and benefits of Istio sidecars
+# Purpose and benefits of Istio side
----

 ## Purpose of Istio sidecars